The Gospel of

 15And it came about that when the angels had departed from them into heaven, the shepherds were saying to one another, "Let's go over to Bethlehem, and see this thing that has happened, which the Lord has made known to us."

 16And they went speeding, and found both Mary and Joseph, and the baby lying in the feeding trough.
-17And once they had seen, they revealed about the message spoken to them concerning this child.
+17And once they had seen, they gave an exact report of the message spoken to them concerning this child.
 18And all who heard it were amazed at what the shepherds said to them.
-19As for Mary, she kept these words, and pondered them in her heart.
+19As for Mary, she memorized these words, and pondered them in her heart.
 20And the shepherds returned, glorifying and praising God, because of the fact that all the things which they had heard and seen, were just as it had been told to them.

 Jesus Presented in the Temple